School Chaplaincy - Supporting wellbeing in NSW schools

 In 2007, the Australian Government established the National School Chaplaincy Program (NSCP) which provided funds to place a Chaplain in schools that successfully applied for a grant.
 On May 8, 2018 the Federal Government committed to the ongoing funding of the National School Chaplaincy Program.

-Each state and territory has now established its own grant application process where all schools wanting a Chaplain can apply.
+Each state and territory has established its own grant application process where all schools wanting a chaplain or student wellbeing officer can apply.

 The NSW Department of Education (DoE) is responsible for the application process for NSW state schools.